cjwit/banjo_build/banjo_build.md

 * **Eye, ear, and respoatory protection:** Goggles and ear plugs (for power tools) are a must.
 So are dust masks (like N95s), especially with certain types of woods that can mess with your lungs.
 * **Sandpaper:** You'll be sanding forever.
 Get a box of quality paper in a range of grits up to 400 or so.
 I've bought the cheap stuff.
 It doesn't work well.
 * **Painter's tape:** This is the blue stuff.
 You'll be using it to glue up the block rim.
 The 1 inch thick version is fine.
 * **Wood glue:** Titebond is the standard.
 You'll probably want more than the small bottle.
-The one that looks like a restaurant katchup bottle is enough.
+The one that looks like a restaurant ketchup bottle is enough.
 * **Finish:** I've used Tru-Oil, which is a gunstock finish.
-As advertised, it's easy and idiotproof.
+As advertised, it's easy and idiot-proof.
 It's also tough, which is good for something that you handle (like a banjo or gun stock)
 * **Paste wax:** Johnson's Floor Wax does the trick.
 It just smells terrible for a while.
 * **Tack cloth:** This is to apply finish, but you can also use an old t-shirt.
 Just cut it up into squares.
 * **Steel wool:** 0000, which is very fine, will help with the final few bouts of sanding and finishing.